haxdds/ergodic/README.md

 # Ergodic

-A high-performance trading engine built with Rust, featuring a multi-threaded architecture and HTTP API.
+A high-performance exchange built with Rust, featuring a multi-threaded architecture and HTTP API.

 ## Overview

-Ergodic is a trading engine that processes orders and executes trades using a multi-threaded architecture.
+Ergodic is an exchange that processes orders and executes trades using a multi-threaded architecture.
 It's built with Rust for performance and reliability, using modern async/await patterns and channels for inter-thread communication.

 ## Features